KorNatten/Cosmos-centralised-validators/README.md

   VOTE_OPTION_NO_WITH_VETO
   VOTE_OPTION_NO
 ```
-I added an option for validators that did not vote on prop69
+I added an extra value for validators that did not vote on prop69
 ````
   VOTE_NIL
 ````